github/explore/topics/javascript/index.md

 url: https://developer.mozilla.org/en-US/docs/Web/JavaScript
 wikipedia_url: https://en.wikipedia.org/wiki/JavaScript
 ---
 JavaScript (JS) is a popular programming language which can be run in both backend and frontend contexts.
-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-JS also brings life to frontend webpages and webapps, allowing content to be intelligent and highly interactive.
+JS brings life to frontend webpages and webapps, allowing content to be intelligent and highly interactive.